 Replace the 1 mL HEPES buffer with the MLV sample.

-Perform extrusion by passaging the MLV sample from one syringe to the other through the polycarbonate membrane at least 21 times to obtain uniform LUVs.
+Perform extrusion by passaging the MLV sample from one syringe to the other through the polycarbonate membrane at least 21 times to obtain uniform LUVs of the same size.

 NOTE: Extrusion should be performed at a temperature higher than the melting temperature of the lipid mixture.